 Taxi Service for those with Mobility Constraints

-Registrants with mobility issues who are unable to utilize ASAE shuttle buses or the on call accessible transportation option, may utilize cab service to and from official ASAE hotels and The Greater Columbus Convention Center.
+Registrants with mobility issues who are unable to utilize ASAE shuttle buses or the on call accessible transportation option, may utilize cab service to and from official ASAE hotels and our offsite events.
 ASAE will reimburse for taxi fares between official ASAE properties and event locations.

 Submit all receipts to ASAE (c/o Krista LeZotte, Operations Department), 1575 Eye Street, NW, Suite 1100, Washington, DC 20005 no later than August 21, 2020.